pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

-> With wit, erudition and optimism, Audrey Tang and her collaborators argue that we can harness digital technology to confront authoritarianism, and that we can do so by leaning into, rather than shying away from, the principles of an open society.<br></br>
-— [Anne Applebaum](https://en.wikipedia.org/wiki/Anne_Applebaum), winner of the [Pulitzer Prize](https://www.pulitzer.org/winners/anne-applebaum) and author of [*The Twilight of Democracy*](https://www.penguinrandomhouse.com/books/621076/twilight-of-democracy-by-anne-applebaum/) and [*Red Famine*](https://www.penguinrandomhouse.com/books/236713/red-famine-by-anne-applebaum/)

-<br></br>

 > *Plurality* is...a truly fascinating...potential global accelerator...of collaboration that is African in perspective...a must-read and a must-co-create for African thought leaders...who have embraced the challenge of making the 21st century the African century.<br></br>
 — [Oby Ezekwesili](https://en.wikipedia.org/wiki/Oby_Ezekwesili), Co-Founder of [Transparency International](https://www.transparency.org/en), [#BringBackOurGirls](https://bringbackourgirls.ng/), Founder of the [School of Politics, Policy and Governance](https://thesppg.org/our-program/) and [#FixPolitics](https://www.fixpolitics.org/), and Nigerian political leader

 <br></br>

-> For too long, diversity and technology have been used as swords by the forces of secularization.
-Remarkably, in the skilled hands of these authors, they are here reforged into a shield for the faithful.<br></br>
-— [Rev. Johnnie Moore Jr.](https://en.wikipedia.org/wiki/Johnnie_Moore_Jr.), President of the [Congress of Christian Leaders](https://congressofchristianleaders.com/), former member of the [United States Commission on International Religious Freedom](https://en.wikipedia.org/wiki/United_States_Commission_on_International_Religious_Freedom) and informal advisor to Fmr.
-US President Donald Trump
+> With wit, erudition and optimism, Audrey Tang and her collaborators argue that we can harness digital technology to confront authoritarianism, and that we can do so by leaning into, rather than shying away from, the principles of an open society.<br></br>
+— [Anne Applebaum](https://en.wikipedia.org/wiki/Anne_Applebaum), winner of the [Pulitzer Prize](https://www.pulitzer.org/winners/anne-applebaum) and author of [*The Twilight of Democracy*](https://www.penguinrandomhouse.com/books/621076/twilight-of-democracy-by-anne-applebaum/) and [*Red Famine*](https://www.penguinrandomhouse.com/books/236713/red-famine-by-anne-applebaum/)

 <br></br>

 > Glen and Audrey lead a team offering a master class in how to harness advanced computation to augment rather than replace human social and economic systems, simultaneously showing and telling us how digital technology can make the world dramatically more cooperative and productive.<br></br>
 — [Michael I. Jordan](https://en.wikipedia.org/wiki/Michael_I._Jordan), Pehong Chen Distinguished Professor of Computer Science and Statistics at the University of California, Berkeley, inaugural winner of the [World Laureates Association Prize](https://www.thewlaprize.org/) in Computer Science or Mathematics, and [named by *Science*](https://www.science.org/content/article/who-s-michael-jordan-computer-science-new-tool-ranks-researchers-influence) as the most influential computer scientist in the world in 2016.

-<br></br>

-> *Plurality* unveils the powerful blueprint of Taiwan's resilient digital transformation...provides valuable insight for concerned citizens everywhere and...can help preserve democracy amidst...a precarious moment in history for liberty and open societies around the world.<br></br>
-— [Frank McCourt](https://en.wikipedia.org/wiki/Frank_McCourt_(executive)), Founder of [McCourt Global](https://www.mccourt.com/) and [Project Liberty](https://www.projectliberty.io/) and co-author of [*Our Biggest Fight*](https://ourbiggestfight.com/)

 <br></br>